Lucra-Sports/lucra-react-native-sdk/README.md

 In your `ios` folder Podfile:

-Add the following lines to the top of your Podfile to allow Cocoa Pods to find our native sdk dependency
+Add the following lines to the top of your Podfile to allow Cocoa Pods to find our native SDK dependency
 ```sh
 source 'https://github.com/Lucra-Sports/lucra-ios-sdk.git'
 source 'https://github.com/CocoaPods/Specs.git'